Coastal and Marine Management Plan

 The Borough’s coasts are special places.
 They’re among our most popular recreational spaces and tourist attractions, while also playing an important environmental role.
 To ensure our coasts are managed in a way that protects and preserves these features, we’re developing a long-term Coastal and Marine Management Plan for Council managed Marine and Coastal Crown land.

-The first draft of Council's Coastal and Marine Management Plan is now available to view.
+A draft of Council's Coastal and Marine Management Plan is available to view.
 Compiled with the input of more than 270 consultation respondents, the Plan defines the Borough’s relationship with the coast in the face of climate change, erosion and other coastal hazards.
 It provides a roadmap for how we’ll use, manage and protect our coastal landscapes, helping to ensure individual developments or changes on the coast are considered strategically and in line with community priorities.

-Progress Update – July 2023
+July 2023

 Since the first Draft of the Plan was developed, the Victorian Government has released draft Guidance on the development of Coastal and Marine Management Plans.